Contact us 01889 597 283 | contact@oaktimberstructures.co.uk

 Roof Height

-Boarding
+Roof Boarding

-Battens
+Roofing Battens

 Roofing

 If you have existing tiles on your property, you may want to use the same tiles for continuity.
 If so, you can source your own tiles by selecting 'None'.
+Each structure is robust and can easily withstand the weight of a full set of ceramic or slate tiles.

 A dwarf wall is the brickwork on which the garden room stands.
 We don't supply brickwork, but we prepare the frame depending on your choice.

-Door Openings
+Door Positions

 Glazing requires professional installation.
 Moisture movement causes the oak frame to shrink, so adequate sealing is necessary.
 Consult a professional, or if you’re unsure, call us and we can help.

 Bespoke means the garden room is specific to you and your needs.
-Because we make each garden room from scratch, we can make any size, design and roof shape.
-You're not limited to square garden rooms too.
-Whatever shape you want, we can do it.
-So whether you want a garden room to fit a specific space, or want something out of the ordinary, contact us and we'll turn your imagination into a reality.
+Because we make each garden room from scratch, we can customise the size, design and roof shape.
+You're not limited to square garden rooms, whatever shape you need, we'll make it happen.

 Your garden room kit comes with a full timber roof with exquisitely exposed oak trusses and supporting rafters.